AustinAres2007/DeveloperJoe/README.md

 ## Setup

-1. ### Run the installation script (`install.sh`)
+1. ### Run the installation / run script (`bot` for macOS / Linux or `install.bat` for Windows)
-    * To start, run the `install.sh` file located in the root of DeveloperJoe.
+    * To start, run the installation / run script located in the root of DeveloperJoe.
 It will give you a warning that your API key file (dependencies/api-keys.key) does not exist, this is normal.
 This error will not appear if the key file already exists.

 2. ### Obtain a Discord API Key from [Discord's Developer Website.](https://discord.com/developers/applications)
     * Go to the "Bot" tab, and click "Reveal Token" Once you have revealed it, you may not reveal it again unless you regenerate it.
 I would recommend saving it somewhere secure.
 Do **NOT** give it to **ANYONE**.
 It will be detected as leaked if transmitted via Discord.
 You can give the Bot any name you like, the bot has been programmed to dynamically reference itself.